dom444j/profitagent-app/frontend/README.md

-# Grow5x Frontend
+# ProFitAgent Frontend

-React frontend application for the Grow5x platform for AI-powered technological tool licenses.
+React frontend application for the ProFitAgent platform for AI-powered technological tool licenses.

 ## Features